 Simon, a former journalist and a teacher, is currently a literature development worker in Wolverhampton, runs a Young Writers Workshop in Shrewsbury and is Writer in Residence at the Shropshire and Mid-Wales Hospice.

-For same day dispatch, this book may be ordered from our online store - post and packing inclusive for UK online orders.
+For same day dispatch, this book may be ordered from our online store.

 (£6.95) ISBN 1 873378 63 7